adsarwate/adsarwate.github.io/_projects/ESTRELLA.md

 layout: page
 title: Tensor-based SP and ML
 description: tensor structure statistical models
-img: assets/img/thinking_face.png
+img: assets/img/lsr_decomp.png
 importance: 3
 category: work
 ---

-This is a project about how to use "simpler" structured models for tensors based on factorizations and decompositions in statistical and machine learning models.
+This is an [NSF-funded project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2148104&HistoricalAwards=false) about how to use "simpler" structured models for tensors based on factorizations and decompositions in statistical and machine learning models.
+In particular, we are looking at low separation rank (LSR) tensor models, which offer a flexible framework for increasing the number of parameters of the statistical model.